Fair enough.

 Wide Receiver:

-One of the deepest, most talented positional units on the team.
-Its hard to believe that heading into LAST year, we had ZERO proven commodities and were counting on Devin C. Butler to be a bell cow.
+Current situation: One of the deepest, most talented positional units on the team.
+Its hard to believe that heading into last year, we had no proven commodities and were counting on Devin C. Butler to be a bell cow.
 He quickly got supplanted by a number of players who proved to be more than up to the challenge.

 Don't sleep on Lutz or walk ons like Kevin Johnson, Jr. / James Cherry down the road.